awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

                    totalThreshold : Long = 0
                  ) : DynamicFrame
 ```
-+ `choiceOption`  —  Action to apply to all ChoiceType columns not listed in the specs sequence\.
++ `choiceOption` — An action to apply to all `ChoiceType` columns not listed in the specs sequence\.
-+ `database`  —  Data Catalog database to use with the `match_catalog` action\.
++ `database` — The Data Catalog database to use with the `match_catalog` action\.
-+ `tableName`  —  Data Catalog table to use with the `match_catalog` action\.
++ `tableName` — The Data Catalog table to use with the `match_catalog` action\.

-Returns a new DynamicFrame by replacing one or more ChoiceTypes with a more specific type\.
+Returns a new `DynamicFrame` by replacing one or more `ChoiceType`s with a more specific type\.

-There are two ways to use resolveChoice\.
+There are two ways to use `resolveChoice`\.
 The first is to specify a sequence of specific columns and how to resolve them\.
 These are specified as tuples made up of \(column, action\) pairs\.

-The possible actions are:
+The following are the possible actions:
 + `cast:type` — Attempts to cast all values to the specified type\.
 + `make_cols` — Converts each distinct type to a column with the name `columnName_type`\.
 + `make_struct` — Converts a column to a struct with keys for each distinct type\.
-+ `project:type`  —  Retainz only values of the specified type\.
++ `project:type` — Retains only values of the specified type\.

-The other mode for `resolveChoice>` is to specify a single resolution for all ChoiceTypes\.
-This can be used in cases where the complete list of ChoiceTypes is unknown before execution\.
-In addition to the actions listed above, this mode also supports the following action:
+The other mode for `resolveChoice` is to specify a single resolution for all `ChoiceType`s\.
+You can use this in cases where the complete list of `ChoiceType`s is unknown before execution\.
+In addition to the actions listed preceding, this mode also supports the following action:
-+ `match_catalog`  —  Attempts to cast each ChoiceType to the corresponding type in the specified catalog table\.
++ `match_catalog` — Attempts to cast each `ChoiceType` to the corresponding type in the specified catalog table\.

 **Examples:**